 - Podiatry service if orthotics require casting

-Townsville Community Allied Health Team enhances function, independence and safety of older people and their carers living in the community.
+Townsville Community Allied Health Team enhances function, independence and safety of people over 18 years of age, and their support persons, living in the community.

-The allied health disciplines include occupational therapists, speech pathologists, podiatrists, physiotherapists, exercise physiologists, psychologists, social workers, dietitians and therapy assistants who provide a variety of services.
-Click 'learn more' below.
+The allied health disciplines include occupational therapists, speech pathologists, podiatrists, physiotherapists, exercise physiologists, psychologists, social workers, dietitians and therapy assistants who provide:

 Our Aboriginal and Torres Strait Islander Community Health teams focus on Indigenous Cultural Support (ICS), the National Indigenous Pneumococcal and Influenza Immunisation program (NIPII) and the group education program Healthy Ways.